Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Automation for Verification-Preserving Inlining

-In this branch, we first create two states $\varphi_1$ and $\varphi_2$ (the states quantified over by the property), which we constrain (via \code{assume} statements) s.t.\ $\varphi_2 \succeq \varphi_1$ and $\varphi_2$ is smaller than the current Viper state (line~\ref{line:states}).
-Next, our goal is to execute $s$ in $\varphi_1$ and, if this execution verifies, to check whether executing $s$ in $\varphi_2$ verifies as well.
-However, we need to handle the cases where the execution of $s$ in $\varphi_1$ is infeasible or fails.
-In the former case, the check for $\varphi_2$ would not be performed.
-In the latter, we would incorrectly report an error: if the execution fails, mono is not violated.
-We solve both issues by executing a modified version $s'$ of $s$, where $s'$ is given by $\mathit{guardExecs}(s, \mathit{exist})$, in the Viper state $\varphi_1$, and recording the output state as $\varphi'_1$ (lines~\ref{line:start1} to~\ref{line:end1}). $s'$ avoids infeasible executions by accumulating assumptions using a fresh boolean variable $\mathit{exist}$, and by executing statements in $s$ only if $\mathit{exist}$ holds. $s'$ avoids failing executions by turning assertions into assumptions.
-As a result, after the execution of $s'$, if $\mathit{exist}$ holds, then $\varphi_1'$ corresponds to an output state of a verifying execution of $s$ in $\varphi_1$.
-We illustrate the transformation $\mathit{guardExecs}(\_, \mathit{exist})$ on the right of \figref{fig:instrumentation}.
+\peter{Structural mono may assume that $s$ verifies successfully in state $\varphi_1$ ($\mathit{ver}_\mathcal{A}(\varphi_1, s)$ in \defref{def:struct-mono}).
+We achieve this by setting the current state to $\varphi_1$ (line~\ref{line:start1}), execute $s$ (line~\ref{line:middle1}), and record the final state as $\varphi'_1$ (line~\ref{line:end1}).
+However, since the successful verification of $s$ in $\varphi_1$ is an \emph{assumption} of structural mono, we need to catch situations where this verification fails.
+In that case, we would incorrectly report an error even though structural mono is not violated.
+We also need to detect if the execution of $s$ is infeasible because this would make the remaining proof obligations hold vacuously\thibault{, even though structural mono is actually violated in this case.}} We solve both issues by executing a modified version \thibault{of $s$, namely $s' \triangleq \mathit{guardExecs}(s, \mathit{exist})$,} that avoids \emph{infeasible} executions by accumulating assumptions using a fresh boolean variable $\mathit{exist}$, and by executing statements in $s$ only if $\mathit{exist}$ holds. $s'$ avoids \emph{failing} executions by turning assertions into assumptions. \gaurav{Hence}, after the execution of $s'$, if $\mathit{exist}$ holds, then $\varphi_1'$ corresponds to an output state of a verifying execution of $s$ in $\varphi_1$, \peter{as required by \defref{def:struct-mono}.} We illustrate the transformation $\mathit{guardExecs}(\_, \mathit{exist})$ on the right of \figref{fig:instrumentation}.